 Important pictures by Hals and Hobbema.
 Many minor landscape and genre painters are represented.

-A collection formed in the late 17th and 18th centuries with a good representation of Mannerists and Caravaggesque painters.
+A collection formed in the late seventeenth and eighteenth centuries with a good representation of Mannerists and Caravaggesque painters.
 There is an unforgettable late Rembrandt Group Portrait and an important picture by Vermeer, Girl with a Glass of Wine.

 Especially good representation of landscape, seascape and genre, with examples of all the important and most of the minor painters.